connexcs/docs/docs/tag.md

 5.**RTP Proxy Mode**: If a connection via our service fails and you have selected relaxed, it will automatically fail over to the backup.

-    :material-menu-right: `Strict`- This will enforce the proxy engagement.
+: material-menu-right: `Strict`- This will enforce the proxy engagement.
 If the proxy can't engage with the call, the call won't get established.

     !!! note "Free accounts are limited to how many RTP Proxy channels get enabled, this may prevent calls from connecting if you have more channels than our free accounts allow you to have."

 :material-menu-right: `Relaxed`- This will make the best efforts to engage the RTP Proxy; if it can't get engaged because of either network errors, or because you don't have enough RTP capacity, the calls will connect directly.

 !!! success "When should I use RTP Proxy?"
     Use an RTP Proxy if you don't want your customers to know your providers.